dnxtgn/analytics.en/help/analyze/analysis-workspace/attribution/overview.md

 Attribution gives analysts the ability to customize how dimension items get credit for success events.
 For example:

 1. A visitor to your site clicks a paid search link to one of your product pages.
-The add the product to the cart, but do not purchase it.
+Added the product to the cart, but do not purchase it.
-2. The next day, the see a social media post from one of their friends, click the link, then complete the purchase.
+2. The next day, saw a social media post from one of their friends, click the link, then complete the purchase.

 In some reports, you might want the order attributed to Paid search.
 In other reports, you might want the order attributed to Social.
 Attribution lets you control this aspect of reporting.
 It is available to all organizations on Adobe Analytics Ultimate, Prime, Select and Foundation.
 If you are not sure which type of contract you have with Adobe, contact your organization's Account Manager.